 Retreats that focus on health include activities such as body treatments, massages, yoga, and medical consultations.
 Or simply time to breathe deeply is proven to relax the body and clear the mind3.

-Retreats afford you the time to truly rest, depressurize your mind and engage in self-assessment.
+Retreats afford you the time to truly rest, depressurize your mind, and engage in self-assessment.
 You can come out of a retreat with a clearer and more balanced mindset.

 Taking time for a personal retreat when you are at a crossroads in life may aid you in making a clear-headed decision.
 The results of a recent study showed significant improvements in psychological measures.

 Constantly battling the chaos of life can wear down our inner strength and leave us in a state of exhaustion.
-We may feel that our motivation is lacking, and our life's purpose is unclear.
+We may feel that our motivation is lacking and our life's purpose is unclear.

 A retreat is an avenue to re-energize and recondition our minds.
 Research carried out on human services professionals1 showed that retreats are promising ways to increase mindfulness, resilience, and self-love.

 Another advantage of a retreat is that it can open your eyes and minds to appreciate life and nature better.
 Solitude can give you an insight into your association with others.
-It may reveal relationships that have been taken for granted or taken too seriously.
+It may reveal relationships taken for granted or taken too seriously.
 Observing your retreat in a location that is out in nature can help you reconnect to nature5.

 You may find yourself with a newfound appreciation for things like the sunshine, the night sky, and so much more.
 Similarly, spiritual retreats may help you connect with meaning in your life.